tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - study patients with various cancers treated with PD-1 blockade
  - **identify 23 immune-related genes/signatures linked to response and progression-free survival**
  - **PD1 gene expression along with 12 signatures tracking CD8 and CD4 T-cell activation, natural killer cells, and IFN activation associated significantly with non-progressive disease and progression free survival**
+# Immune signatures predict development of autoimmune toxicity in patients with cancer treated with immune checkpoint inhibitors
+## Highlights
+ - systemic immune signatures shortly after ICI start linked to irAEs
+ - ICI treated patients with irAEs associated with expansion of Ki-67<sup>+</sup> T cell subsets
+ - ICI treated patients with irAEs associated with IFN-gamma and IFN-gamma-related proteins CXCL9-11 increases
+## Summary
+ - early increase in CXCL9/CXCL10/CXCL11 and interferon-γ (IFN-γ) 1 to 2 weeks after the start of therapy are likely indicators of heightened risk of developing irAEs
+ - an early expansion of Ki-67<sup>+</sup> regulatory T cells and Ki-67<sup>+</sup> CD8<sup>+</sup> T cells is also likely to be associated with increased risk of irAEs
+## Results
+### The presence of ICI-induced irAEs correlated with improved patient survival
+ - irAEs more frequent in treatment responders in both melanoma and NSCLC
+### Canonical blood leukocyte frequencies pre-ICI therapy were similar between patients with the same type of cancer, independent of irAE development
+### Patients with cancer treated with ICIs developing irAEs showed an early expansion of proliferating T cell subsets
+### Patients with expanding CD8<sup>+</sup> CD38<sup>+</sup> Ki-67<sup>+</sup> T cells were more likely to develop irAEs early in their treatment
+### Patients with developing irAEs showed an early increase in the expansion of proteins associated with the IFN-gamma signaling pathway
+### A potential biomarker profile to predict the development of ICI-irAEs in patients with cancer
+ - early treatment expansion of IFN-gamma-driven cytokines and of Ki-67<sup>+</sup> T cell subsets provide good prediction model for irAE development (also increase in serum CXCL10), expansion of Ki-67<sup>+</sup> Tregs specifically for melanoma irAEs, CD8<sup>+</sup> Ki-67<sup>+</sup> CD38<sup>+</sup> T cell expansion specifically for NSCLC irAEs
+ - IL-10 increase in early treatment associated with reduced irAE risk
+## Discussion
+ - **they also raise/cite the idea of antigen mimicry between tumor and self antigens, I think this is basically the same idea as the crossreactivity Peter mentioned perhaps underlying irAEs in 10/5/23 meeting (i.e. T cells crossreactive to tumor and self underlie irAEs)**
 # Immune tolerance in liver disease
  - incomplete activation of CD8<sup>+</sup> T cells (proliferation but then clonal exhaustion or death of T cells)
  - poor CD4<sup>+</sup> T cell activation (liver APCs express inhibitory cytokines and co-inhibitory ligands)